elegos/python-precompiled/README.md

 ## How it works
-The CI github workflow runs update.py, which finds the latest Python 3.x versions (the latest patch for each minor), builds the relative image and publishes it under giacomofurlan/python-precompiled:v3.x.y
+The CI github workflow runs update.py, which finds the latest Python 3.x versions (the latest patch for each minor), builds the relative image and publishes it under giacomofurlan/python-precompiled:v3.x.y.

+The flow continues pushing all the images to [docker hub](https://hub.docker.com/r/giacomofurlan/python-precompiled).

 ## Docker images
 The produced images have a default entrypoint (`/entrypoint.sh`) which will copy the files in the given directory